 Hester became just the 13th coach in any sport to take a Clemson team to the NCAA tournament in the first year and the first to take a women's program to a top 20 final ranking in a rookie season since 2001.
 All this was accomplished with a team that did not have a senior in its lineup in postseason play.

-Throughout her 16-year head coaching career, Hester has recruited and developed some of the top talent in today's game.
+Throughout her 17-year head coaching career, Hester has recruited and developed some of the top talent in today's game.
 From 2005-08, Hester coached Stacy Lewis at the University of Arkansas where she was the 2005 SEC Freshman of the Year, 2007 National Champion and 2008 SEC Championship Individual Medalist and Player of the Year.
-Breaking onto the LPGA Tour in 2009, Lewis has won 11 LPGA events, two of which being majors.
+Breaking onto the LPGA Tour in 2009, Lewis has won 11 LPGA events, including two majors.

-She obviously left the Furman program in great shape as the Paladins finished 12th at the 2017 NCAA National Tournament and ranked in the top 10 in the nation for most of the season.
+Hester obviously left the Furman program in great shape as the Paladins have finished in the top 12 in the nation at each of the last two NCAA National Tournaments.

 While claiming her first SoCon Championship in 2015, five of Hester's student-athletes were honored on the All-SoCon Team, while three of her newcomers were named to the SoCon All-Freshman Team.
 Prior to the 2015 season, Hester led Furman to consecutive second place finishes at the SoCon Championships.

 Before joining Furman, Hester was the head coach of her alma mater at the University of Georgia for five seasons after five years at Arkansas and one year of starting the program at UNLV.